COSC3020/tsp-comparison-kkrweb/README.md

 Create projmain.js, implement usages of the inported files and the created matrix storage files.

+Create the launch.json file, tweak it where applicable.

 Feed the JS stack 50 GB of memory so it stops hating me via `node --max-old-space-size=51200 projmain.js` on my machine.
+Eventually moved this to the launch.json

 Record runtime results, before I get this inevitable error at 27x27 telling me that the array is too large to be handled.